AME 3623: Project 7: Compasses and Position Control

 make two complete rotations in about 15 seconds (remember to

 keep the sensor flat during this time).
-Once complete, this
+Once complete, the

 heading in units of 1/(2^16) of a full rotation (i.e, fixed